alicevillar/Loan_Eligibility_Prediction/README.md

 * PART 1: Data Handling -> Importing Data with Pandas, Cleaning Data, Data description.
 * PART 2: Data Analysis -> Supervised Machine Learning Techniques: + Decision Tree Model + Support Vector Machines (SVM).
-* PART 3: Valuation of the Analysis -> K-folds cross validation to evaluate results locally.
+* PART 3: Valuation of the Analysis -> Performance measurement (accuracy score method) + K-folds cross validation to evaluate results locally.

 ## Results

 The dataset consisted of 614 rows and 13 columns, with Y being defined as Loan_Status.
 First, I had to find the number of missing values in each column.
 To see how many missing values existed in the collection, I used .sum() chained on the function isnull().
 Then, I used dropna() function to remove the empty fields from the dataset.
 After this, using the replace method, I replaced all Y values with binary values.

-In Part 2, I found the following accuracy score for the Decision Tree and SVM models :
+In Part 3, I did a performance measurement with the accuracy score method.
+I found the following accuracy score for the Decision Tree and SVM models :

 * Decision Tree  => Accuracy score = 0.84375
 * SVM => Accuracy score = 0.7916666666666666

-In Part 3 I applieded kfold (model validation technique):
+Then, I applieded kfold (model validation technique):

 * Applying Kfold to the Decision Tree => result: 0.7958333333333334
 * Applying Kfold to the SVM => result: 0.7916666666666666